Moonsweater/rust-intonation/README.md

 ## Formalism
 This project approaches the task at hand as an optimization problem, seeking to minimize the weighted L^2 distance between each interval formed by a collection of simultaneous pitches and their just intonation equivalents.

 Let `equal` be a vector of pitches (e.g, C2, A3, F#6, etc.), represented as integers, and sorted from lowest to highest.
-Let `A` be matrix.
-It can be shown that `A` is the matrix
+Let `A` be the matrix

 ```
     [-1, 1, 0, 0, 0, ..., 0, 0]